 A look ahead to tomorrow's game

-Much like Rovers, United will be looking to secure a promotion spot at the season’s end, having come so close to the play-off place last season, picking up just 3 points from their last 7 games.
-That was put behind them in mid-week as the U’s overcame AFC Bournemouth in the Capital Cup at the Kassam Stadium.
+United meanwhile have had a mixed season but are looking to push on for a promotion spot at the season’s end, having come so close to the play-off place last season, falling away dramatically by picking up just 3 points from their last 7 games.
+Their 2013 form has not been very good so far having picked up just 8 points from the 7 games played.

 The first game between the two teams was played on 18th September 1965 at Eastville.
 There were four goals scored, all by Jones, one by Oxford’s Tony, but the star of the day was Rovers’ Bobby who bagged a hat tick.

 However my vivid memory of that day was the Oxford custodian, Harry Fearnley who was smoking during the game!
 He used to rush into the back of his net whilst play was at the other end and have a quick puff.

 Also in the Oxford team was "Big Fat" Ron Atkinson, who the Evening Post noted failed to keep a tight grip on Bobby Jones.

 The most goals scored in a Rovers’ home game was a stunning 6-2 win at the end of the 2000-01 relegation season, which ended up being meaningless as Rovers’ season fell apart at the death.

 That 2 goal haul was only the second time the U’s have managed two goals on Rovers territory.
 However the next time they registered that number at the Mem was in 2002-03 season when they secured a 2-0 win.